b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Other types {#sec:julia_other_types}

-There are also other types (see [Julia Docs](https://docs.julialang.org/en/v1/manual/types/)) but we will use mostly those mentioned in this chapter, i.e.:
+There are also other types (see [Julia's Docs](https://docs.julialang.org/en/v1/manual/types/)), but we will use mostly those mentioned in this chapter, i.e.:

 - [floats](https://en.wikipedia.org/wiki/Floating-point_arithmetic)